MichielDerhaeg/build-linux/README.md

 # make local network connections
 ip link set up dev lo

+# you could add the following to change the keyboard layout at boot
+loadkmap < /usr/share/keymaps/be-latin1.bmap

 # mounts all filesystems in /etc/fstab
 mount -a
 # make the root writable if this hasn't been done already